Travelling waves and heteroclinic networks in models of spatially-extended cyclic competition: Derivation of heteroclinic bifurcation conditions in the cycle

 We now solve for the fixed points of the return map \(\Psi\colon\poinin{1}\to\poinin{1}\) and derive the expression \eref{eqn:bif}, involving only the residence time \(T\), the eigenvalues of \(Df(\xi_{1})\), and the constants of the global map.

-The full return map $\Psi\colon\poinin{1}\to\poinin{1}$ is given by $\Psi=(\mu\Psi_{12}\psi_{1})^{4}$, and as such a fixed point of $\Psi$ will also be a fixed point of the composition $\Psi_{12}\psi_{1}$, given by the system of nonlinear equations in \eref{eqn:xi_1_composition_appendix}.
+The full return map $\Psi\colon\poinin{1}\to\poinin{1}$ is given by $\Psi=(\mu\Psi_{12}\psi_{1})^{4}$---where the symmetry \(\mu\) is defined in \eref{eqn:system_se_stdy_st_sym}---and as such a fixed point of $\Psi$ will also be a fixed point of the composition $\Psi_{12}\psi_{1}$, given by the system of nonlinear equations in \eref{eqn:xi_1_composition_appendix}.
 Thus by dropping dependence on equilibria and initial conditions, we arrive at the following set of equations which we can solve for fixed points of the full return map: \numparts

 \endnumparts By substituting \eref{eqn:xe_appendix}, \eref{eqn:ye_appendix}, \eref{eqn:xt_appendix}, \eref{eqn:yt_appendix} into \eref{eqn:xc_appendix} (in that order), rearranging, and, since $T$ is large and $\lcp>\lep>\lem>0$, ignoring order one terms, we can solve these equations for $\xc$: